 ABOUT "LET'S DO BDA TOGETHER"

 This cycle of workshops has been developed to support the spiritual and practical growth of our fellows in DA and BDA.
-In exchange, we ask for generous reciprocity in the form of 7th Tradition donations, the post-expense proceeds of which we will distribute directly to the GSB through June 2020 and then distribute evenly between the GSB and BDA Intergroup beginning in July 2020.
+In exchange, we ask for generous reciprocity in the form of 7th Tradition donations, the post-expense proceeds (expenses include $100 to the GSB each month) will be distributed directly to the BDA Intergroup Startup Project beginning in January 2021.

-Additionally, related to our shared investment of time in our individual and collective recovery processes, except for the first workshop in our second cycle, each of the workshops in this six-month series is scheduled for two hours, and tightly scheduled at that.
+Additionally, related to our shared investment of time in our individual and collective recovery processes, each of the workshops in this six-month series is scheduled for two hours, and tightly scheduled at that.
 We ask that everyone who can: attend every workshop in the series; arrive on time; and stay through the end of each call.
 We promise you “will be amazed before you are halfway through.”